Toggle menu

 Relevant legislation

-Our policy has been written to meet the legal requirements for the allocation of housing as set out in the Housing Act 1996 Part VI as amended by the Homeless Act (2002), the Localism Act 2011 and the Homelessness Reduction Act 2017.
+Our policy has been written to meet the legal requirements for the allocation of housing as set out in the Housing Act 1996 Part VI as amended by the Homelessness Act (2002), the Localism Act 2011 and the Homelessness Reduction Act 2017.

 This policy also has regard to the following:

-This policy will be regularly reviewed and revised in the light of any relevant legislative changes or regulations issued by the Secretary of State and changes to the codes of guidance.
+This policy will be regularly reviewed and revised in the light of any relevant legislative changes or regulations issued by the Secretary of State and changes to the Codes of Guidance.

-The Housing Register (referred to as the register throughout this document) is a single list of all the applicants who have registered and been accepted onto this scheme.
+The housing register (referred to as the 'register' throughout this document) is a single list of all the applicants who have registered and been accepted onto this scheme.

 Advice and Information